rac2030/rac.su/content/libs/sensirion-SDP3x-driver.md

 draft=false
 +++

-This Arduino library can be used to interface the [SDP3x](https://www.sensirion.com/products/differential-pressure-sensors/worlds-smallest-differential-pressure-sensor/) differential pressure sensor from [Sensirion](https://www.sensirion.com) over I2C to get the pressure difference and the temparature reading it exposes.
+This Arduino library can be used to interface the [SDP3x](https://www.sensirion.com/products/differential-pressure-sensors/worlds-smallest-differential-pressure-sensor/) differential pressure sensor from [Sensirion](https://www.sensirion.com) over I2C to get the pressure difference and the temperature reading it exposes.

 <!--more-->

 # Installation
-For now clone the [github repository](https://github.com/rac2030/Arduino-Sensirion-SDP3x-driver) or download and unpackt a [Zipped version](https://github.com/rac2030/Arduino-Sensirion-SDP3x-driver/archive/master.zip) into the libraries folder of your Arduino IDE.
+For now clone the [github repository](https://github.com/rac2030/Arduino-Sensirion-SDP3x-driver) or download and unpack a [Zipped version](https://github.com/rac2030/Arduino-Sensirion-SDP3x-driver/archive/master.zip) into the libraries folder of your Arduino IDE.
 {{< highlight bash "style=emacs" >}}
 git clone https://github.com/rac2030/Arduino-Sensirion-SDP3x-driver.git
 {{< /highlight >}}